FAQs Related to COVID-19

 August 26, 2022

 This is an interim guidance on inquiries received by the Board relating to Coronavirus Disease 2019 (COVID-19).
 The Board will update this guidance as needed and as additional information becomes available.

-Question: Can the face-to-face, direct, individual supervision with the primary supervisor be conducted virtually if work site is closed due to COVID-19?
+Can the required face-to-face, direct, individual supervision with the primary supervisor be conducted via HIPAA-compliant video?
+California Code of Regulations (CCR) Sections 1387 and 1391.5)

 Mode of Psychological Services Delivery

 Can trainees provide psychological services and accrue supervised professional experience (SPE) via telehealth?

 Yes, trainees can provide psychological services via telehealth as long as they are properly supervised in doing so and the supervisor is adequately trained and experienced in providing services via telehealth.
 SPE can be accrued if they meet the requirements set forth in title 16 CCR section 1387.

 Does the primary supervisor need to be physically present at the work site if it is closed due to COVID-19?